-- B Book-may be purchased from the publisher or bookstore or borrowed from the CAS Library. - NEW Indicates new or updated material. - OP Online publication-available at no charge and is linked from the text references section above. - SK Material included in the Fall 2014 CAS Study Kit. - SKU Material included in both the Fall 2014 CAS Study Kit and the Fall 2014 Update to the Fall 2013 / Spring 2014 Study Kit.
+- B Book-may be purchased from the publisher or bookstore or borrowed from the CAS Library. - NEW Indicates new or updated material. - OP All text references marked as Online Publications will be available on a web page titled Complete Text References. - SK Material included in the Fall 2015 CAS Study Kit. - SKU Material included in both the Fall 2015 CAS Study Kit and the Fall 2015 Update to the Spring 2015 Study Kit.

-Contact information is furnished for those who wish to purchase the texts cited for Exam 6-Canada.
+Contact information is furnished for those who wish to purchase the text references cited for Exam 6-Canada.
 Publishers and distributors are independent and listed for the convenience of candidates; inclusion does not constitute endorsement by the CAS.